Description

 This was a Škoda gun used as secondary weapons on the last Austria-Hungary pre-dreadnoughts, the Radetzky class.
 Unusual in that there was apparently no date used in the official designation.

-This weapon has been criticized on the basis that the shell splashes were nearly the same as those from the 30.5 cm (12") main guns thus making it hard to spot correctly.
+This weapon has been criticized on the basis that the shell splashes from the 24 cm shells were nearly the same as those from the 30.5 cm (12") main guns thus making it hard to spot correctly.
 However, they did perform good work during the shore bombardment missions during World War I.

 Gun Characteristics